AnselA01/Fish-Biomechanics/README.md

 ## Directory Contents

--   `data`

-    bone .csv files here (they are tab, not comma separated)
+-   `data` - bone .csv files here (they are tab, not comma separated)

--   `img`

-    all generated images of stress/strain curves for all fish and bones
+-   `img` - all generated images of stress/strain curves for all fish and bones

--   `log`

-    the autogit script log file.
+-   `log` - the autogit script log file.

--   `src`
+-   `src` - all Rmd and R source files

-    -   `md`

-        R markdown files.
+    -   `md` - R markdown files.

         -   `main` - General testing and function usage examples.